-Prerequisite(s): ECED-175 and Department approval Corequisite(s): none
+Prerequisite(s): ECED-175 and Department approval

 ECED 250 The Developing Curriculum 3 cr.

 This course is an exploration of a curriculum framework that sets forth a philosophy of early education.
 This framework includes learning goals and objectives for young children, as well as developing guidelines for teaching, which address all aspects of the child's development.